Colors of Your Blender: Mastering RGB Color Blending with Blend Modes

 5. Soft Light and Hard Light

-Both Soft Light and Hard Light blend modes blend the base and fill colors, creating effects that can either be gentle or stark.
+Both Soft light and Hard light blend modes allow blending of the base and fill colors respectively, creating either subtle or sharp changes in effects.

-- Soft Light simulates diffused lighting, which is great for subtle adjustments.
+- Soft light mimics diffused lighting which is good for delicate adjustments.

 Practical Applications of Color Blending